Cloud Strife

-Cloud was designed by Tetsuya Nomura, a character artist for the Final Fantasy series, whose role expanded during the title's development to include supervision over Cloud's personality.
-Yoshinori Kitase, director of VII, and Kazushige Nojima, one of the game's events planners, developed the story and wanted to create a mysterious character who acted atypically for a hero.
-After VII, Nomura redesigned Cloud for Advent Children, giving him realistic appearance alongside new weapory and mutfit.
-For Remake, the team tried making his classic design realistic.
+Cloud was designed by Tetsuya Nomura, a character artist for the Final Fantasy series, whose role expanded to include supervision over Cloud's personality.
+Yoshinori Kitase, director of VII, and Kazushige Nojima, an events planner, developed the story and wanted to create a mysterious character who acted atypically for a hero.
+Nomura redesigned Cloud for Advent Children, giving him a more realistic appearance, along with new weaponry and a new outfit.
+For Remake, the team aimed to adapt his classic design for a more realistic art style.